Barry McGovern

-Barry McGovern (born 1948) is an Irish stage, film and television actor.
+Barry McGovern is an Irish stage, film, and television actor.

-Background
+Early life and education

-He was educated at Castleknock College, Dublin.
+Barry McGovern was educated at Castleknock College, Dublin.

+Career

 McGovern is a former member of the RTÉ Players and the Abbey Theatre Company.
 He has worked in theatre, film, radio and television, as well as written music for many shows, and co-written two musicals and directed plays and operas.

-He is known internationally for his award-winning one-man Beckett shows I'll Go On and Watt which the Gate Theatre presented at the 1985 and 2010 Dublin Theatre Festival respectively.
+He is known internationally for his award-winning one-man Beckett shows I'll Go On and Watt, which the Gate Theatre presented at the 1985 and 2010 Dublin Theatre Festival respectively.
 McGovern revived I'll Go On for a run at the Kirk Douglas Theatre in Culver City for L.A.'s Center Theatre Group in 2014.